ReinhartSulaiman/R.-Abdullah-Reinhart-Sulaiman---Data-Analytics-Portfolio/README.md

 Here are some example of what I do using Tableau:
   - Case: An analysis of a case study, in which a video game distribution company wants to understand its customers by analyzing its sales performance.
 I am acting as data analyst of the company to understand the sales performance of the games sold in its app, looking for reviews of the games from the customers, and identify customer bases based on location.
+    - Background: Steam aims to understand gaming trends, predict future patterns, and discern user demographics and preferences.
+Acted as a data analyst at Steam, I was tasked with providing insights to understand the current gaming ecosystem, predict future trends, and identify user demographics and preferences, by visualizing data into a comprehensive dashboard.
+    - Strategy: Analyze gaming trends by examining sales performance, user reviews, and customer bases.
+Utilize metrics such as hours spent gaming, game ratings, purchase behavior, and user recommendations.
+Employ clustering techniques to segment users based on behavior and location.
+    - Result: Insights reveal that paid games dominate the platform, indicating a need for regular promotions.
+Top games may suggest sequel potential or targeted promotions.
+Users spend an average of 108 gaming hours, with discounts potentially engaging less-active users.
+Each user purchases 290 products on average, showing potential for promotions.
+Total play hours exceed 614 million, reflecting platform popularity.
+Most users offer recommendations, aiding targeted marketing efforts.
+Strong user activity in Asia and America suggests localized marketing opportunities.
+Average game ratings at 77/100 indicate overall user satisfaction.
+Pricing and discount trends fluctuate over time, warranting targeted campaigns.
+Rating and price trends mirror each other, reflecting market dynamics.
+User behavior varies across segments, with promotions driving engagement.
+Recommendations include optimizing ratings, leveraging interactions, strategic pricing, regional marketing, and fostering loyalty.
+Advocating for data-driven decisions and regular metric monitoring are crucial.
       - This is the [part one](https://public.tableau.com/views/W9W10_SEP23_R_AbdullahReinhart_Sulaiman_intermediate_2/Dashboard2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) of the two dashboards.
 This dashboard is filled with scorecards, simple statistics of the game sales performance, and a map representing the statistics of customer bases locations.
       - This is the [part two](https://public.tableau.com/views/W9W10_SEP23_R_AbdullahReinhart_Sulaiman_intermediate_2/Dashboard2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) of the two dashboards.
 This dashboard is filled with dual axis-line chart to represent growth over time and customer behavior across small groupings of customers.

 ### Project Based Analysis
 With these skillsets, one must be able to put the skillsets into practice.
 This is my proof of work.